ChristopheCVB/TouchPortalPluginSDK/README.md

 ## Development and Interaction

-- The SDK will automatically callback your action methods if they only contain a `@Data` annotated parameter
+- The SDK will automatically callback your action methods if they only contain `@Data` annotated parameters

 ```java
 public class MyTouchPortalPlugin extends TouchPortalPlugin implements TouchPortalPlugin.TouchPortalPluginListener {